Close Menu

 • First, identify yourself as a “veteran rated 100% P&T” when you apply for SSDI benefits.
 If you apply in person or over the phone, tell the Social Security representative that you are a veteran and the VA rates you at 100%.

 • If you apply for SSD benefits online, enter “Veteran 100% P&T” in the “Remarks” section of the application.
-We also recommend sending a letter to the SSA stating that you are requesting expedited review of your case.
+We also recommend sending a letter to the SSA stating you request an expedited review of your case.
 You can apply online at the Social Security’s website.

 • Provide the SSA with your Veterans Affairs notification letter, which verifies your rating.